anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 such as credentials.
 It is recommended to turn off deployment components after deployment to minimize attack surface area, limit the risk of compromise, and to deploy and provision the infrastructure through a dedicated network (VLAN).

 Configuration files contain sensitive information.
 These files must be protected from malicious or accidental modifications or deletions by configuring strict access permissions for such files.
-All access, failed attempts to change and all changes (pre-change, post-change and by who) should be securely logged, and all failed access and failed changes should be alerted (sec.mon.006 and sec.mon.007).
+All access, failed attempts to change and all changes (pre-change, post-change and by who) must be securely logged, and all failed access and failed changes must be alerted (sec.mon.005).

-The Cloud Infrastructure must provide the mechanisms to identify corrupted data (sec.mon.013):
+The Cloud Infrastructure must provide the mechanisms to identify corrupted data (sec.gen.009):
 - the integrity of configuration files and binaries must be checked by using cryptographic hash,
 - it is recommended to run scripts (such as checksec.sh) to verify the properties of the QEMU/KVM
 - it is recommended to use tool such as [CIS-CAT](https://www.cisecurity.org/cybersecurity-tools/cis-cat-pro/) (Center for Internet security- Configuration Assessment Tool) to check the compliance of systems configuration against respective [CIS benchmarks](https://www.cisecurity.org/cis-benchmarks/).

-It is strongly recommend to protect Linux repositories and Docker registries against the corruption of their data, by adopting protection measures such as hosting a local repository/registry with restricted and controlled access, and using TLS.
+It is strongly recommend to protect Linux repositories and Docker registries against the corruption of their data, by adopting protection measures such as hosting a local repository/registry with restricted and controlled access, and using TLS (sec.img.004, sec.img.005, sec.img.006).
 This repository/registry must contain only signed images or packages.

 #### 6.3.3.3 Confidentiality and Integrity of tenant data (sec.mon.012 and sec.mon.013)